MichalSzopa/Battleship/README.md

 Battleship game in the terminal

-Initialy worked only in windows command line
+Initialy worked only in windows command line, universal terminal approach in progress

-Translation in progress
+Tables refactor in progress due to memory allocation issues